Self-Harm Treatment at Legacy Recovery, Arizona

 Listen to them.
 Be compassionate.
 Express concern.
 Guide them to professional help.

 We take a personalised approach and offer integrated care.
 We offer psychiatric assessment, individual and group therapy, treatment for co-occurring disorders, and complementary practices such as mindfulness or yoga.
+Our focus extends to ensuring access to mental health resources in California, empowering individuals to find the support they need.
+By collaborating with local organizations, we aim to bridge gaps in care and provide comprehensive solutions tailored to the community.
+This holistic approach helps individuals navigate their mental health journeys with more confidence and stability.

 Table of Contents